stefano76/upwego/content/contact-form-texts.md

 - emailRequired: Email is required
 - emailInvalid: Please enter a valid email address
 - messageRequired: Message is required
+- privacyRequired: Please accept the privacy policy to continue

 ## Success Messages
 - formSuccess: Message sent successfully!
 We'll get back to you soon.